-Through these efforts, state coastal agencies have already taken important steps to implement the coastal and ocean recommendations in Safeguarding California: Reducing Climate Risk (California Natural Resources Agency (CNRA) 2014).
+Through these efforts, state coastal agencies have already taken important steps to implement the coastal and ocean recommendations in Safeguarding California: Reducing Climate Risk [California Natural Resources Agency (CNRA) 2014].
 However, in most cases, the implementation of adaptation measures will be a long-term, multi-phase, iterative process, rather than a near-term, discrete one.
-For instance, initial planning, such as Local Coastal Program (LCP) updates, vulnerability assessments, and adaptation plans, rely on up-to-date applied research.
+For instance, initial planning, including Local Coastal Program (LCP) updates, vulnerability assessments, and adaptation plans, rely on up-to-date applied research.
 These assessments and plans then inform detailed project planning, design, engineering, and permitting, which can take many years to complete before on-the-ground projects can be implemented.
-In other words, adaptation is ongoing, and state agencies are taking into account the need for continuous adaptive management in the face of a changing climate.
-In some cases, new alternatives to actions recommended in
+Thus, climate change adaptation is ongoing, and state agencies are taking into account the need for continuous adaptive management in the face of a